 The client required a new enterprise solution that would be capable of addressing all of these issues.
-As the organization had very limited financial resources, minimizing the amount of staff required for maintenance and ongoing development was another key requirement.
+As the organization had very limited financial resources, minimizing the amount of staff required for maintenance and ongoing development was another critical requirement.
 Additionally, the new system must be implemented transparently, maintaining hundreds of existing endpoints with little to no disruption during the transition.

 After the successful POC engagement, the client officially selected the PilotFish eiPlatform integration engine and eiConsole graphical IDE.
 With very little formal training needed, the client’s team fully re-engineered their entire claims processing architecture in less than six months.
 This effort included the implementation of several hundred unique data flows.
-This impressive feat is even more remarkable when one considers that this effort was done with a small team of no more than three software engineers who received very limited training and assistance from the PilotFish professional services staff.
+This impressive feat is even more remarkable when one considers that this effort was completed with a small team of no more than three software engineers who received training and assistance from the PilotFish professional services staff.
 The speed and efficiency corroborated the selection team’s decision that PilotFish would optimize both scarce financial and IT resources early in adoption.

-For new development, the client has found the eiConsole software to be intuitive and easy to use thereby minimizing the staff and time it takes to train new staff on the technology.
-As required, to help meet particularly challenging requirements, the client has been able to call on a PilotFish professional services staff that they have lauded “one of the best, if not the best, professional services groups” with whom they have had the opportunity to work.
-They have gone on to say that “The PilotFish professional services team does a great job not just on helping supplement your staff and implementing new technologies, but on empowering your internal staff to be able to maintain, design and implement solutions on their own.
+For new development, the client has found the eiConsole software to be intuitive and easy to use – thereby minimizing the staff and time it takes to train new staff on the technology.
+As required, to help meet particularly challenging requirements, the client has been able to call on a PilotFish professional services staff that they have lauded as “one of the best, if not the best, professional services groups” with whom they have had the opportunity to work.
+They have gone on to say that “the PilotFish professional services team does a great job not just on helping supplement your staff and implementing new technologies, but on empowering your internal staff to be able to maintain, design and implement solutions on their own.”

-Lean in both time and resource requirements, the new PilotFish integration solution leverages the strengths of internal teams, and positions the organization to succeed quickly, inexpensively and flexibly.”
+Lean in both time and resource requirements, the new PilotFish integration solution leverages the strengths of internal teams and positions the organization to succeed quickly, inexpensively, and flexibly.

-The flexible and extensible architecture of the PilotFish eiPlatform will allow the client to rapidly setup connection methodologies that meet the needs of their existing legacy clients while also allowing them to leverage emerging industry standards, new advanced technologies and best practices with new trading partners.
+The flexible and extensible architecture of the PilotFish eiPlatform will allow the client to rapidly set up connection methodologies that meet the needs of their existing legacy clients while also allowing them to leverage emerging industry standards, new advanced technologies and best practices with new trading partners.

 HL7 is the registered trademark of Health Level Seven International.